The Massachusetts Offshore Wind Industry: An Analysis of the Job Impacts and Workforce Pipeline for an Emerging Industry

 Sponsor: The Massachusetts Clean Energy Center

-Summary: This report presents the results of a comprehensive workforce and economic analysis that estimates the labor needs and economic impacts associated with the planning, construction, and maintenance of offshore wind (OSW) energy in the Massachusetts and Rhode Island/Massachusetts Wind Energy Areas (WEAs).
-Informed by the experience of the OSW industry’s emergence in the U.K. and Europe, dozens of in-depth interviews, and a detailed economic analysis, this report is designed to provide state and regional policymakers with actionable insights they can use to maximize the economic benefits of the emerging OSW industry.
+Summary: This report presents the results of a comprehensive workforce and economic analysis that estimates the labor needs and economic impacts associated with the planning, construction, and maintenance of 1,600 MW of offshore wind (OSW) energy.
+Informed by the experience of the OSW industry’s emergence in Europe, dozens of in-depth interviews, and a detailed economic analysis, this report is designed to provide state and regional policymakers with actionable recommendations they can use to maximize the economic benefits of the emerging OSW industry.
 Among other things, this report finds that workforce development efforts should focus on the three priority occupations of water transportation workers, trade workers, and operations & maintenance technicians, all of which will be in high demand.
 In addition, there is a need for targeted investment in training facilities in order to provide the needed technical and health & safety training to work on a turbine offshore.

 Proposed Vineyard Wind Offshore Wind Energy Project: Estimated Contribution to Employment and Economic Development for 400 & 800 MW